biothings/biothings.api/docs/doc/studio.rst

 .. note:: Should there be a new build available (coming from the same configuration), and should there be data differences, we could generate an incremental release.
 In this case, **Hub** would compute a diff between previous and new builds and generate diff files (using `JSON diff`_ format).
-   Incremental releases are usually smaller than full releases, but also take more time to deploy (appying diff data).
+   Incremental releases are usually smaller than full releases, usually take less time to deploy (appying diff data) unless diff content is too big
+   (there's a threshold between using an incremental and a full release, depending on the hardware and the data, because applying a diff requires to first fetch the document from ElasticSearch, patch it, and then save it back)

 .. _`JSON diff`: http://www.jsondiff.com/